Skip to content

 Custom name

-Click Use custom name? if required, and then enter the Custom name
+Tick the Use custom name? box if required, and then enter the Custom name.

 Use hours worked

-If you tick the box next to Use hours worked for accrual (casual staff), you will have the option to enter the number of hours an employee should work in order to earn one hour of leave.
+If you tick the Use hours worked for accrual (casual staff) box, you will have the option to enter the number of hours an employee should work in order to earn one hour of leave.

-For example, if it has been agreed that they earn 1 hour of leave for every 17 hours worked, you should enter 17 next to One hour of leave for every _ hours worked.
+For example, if it has been agreed that they earn 1 hour of leave for every 17 hours worked, you should enter 17 in the One hour of leave for every _ hours worked field.

-Please note: that the Use Hours Worked feature should only be assigned to hourly-paid employees.
-A fixed salaried employee will not accrue leave when assigned to an entitlement policy with the Use Hours Worked feature enabled.
+The use hours worked feature should be assigned only to hourly-paid employees.
+A fixed salaried employee will not accrue leave when assigned to an entitlement policy with the use hours worked feature enabled.

 Fixed entitlement

-If you do not tick the box next to Use hours worked for accrual (casual staff), the following options will remain visible:
+If you do not tick the Use hours worked for accrual (casual staff) box, the following options will remain visible:

-• Default entitlement: enter the number of days to which the employees are entitled per cycle.
+• Default entitlement _ days: Enter the number of days to which the employees are entitled per cycle.

-• Entitlement only available after: If the entitlement will only become available after a certain period of the employee working for the company, you can set that by entering the number of months in this field.
+• Entitlement only available after _ months: If the entitlement will become available only after a certain period of the employee working for the company, you can set that by entering the number of months in this field.
 Please note that the number of months entered here must be less than the cycle length for this leave type.

-• Use upfront accrual?: Set this checkbox if employees receive all their leave days at the beginning of the leave cycle.
+• Use upfront accrual?: Tick this box if employees receive all their leave days at the beginning of the leave cycle.
 If employees earn leave as they work, leave this unchecked.

 Leave expiry